IntlAssocCompAndPhil/iacapconf.org/index.md

 ### 1-3 July 2025, University of Twente, NL

 The [International Association for Computing and Philosophy](https://iacap.org) (IACAP) and the [Society for the Study of Artificial Intelligence and Simulation of Behaviour](https://aisb.org.uk/) (AISB) will host a joint conference from 1-3 July, 2025 at the University of Twente, NL.
-Submissions are closed, programme is available [here](/pages/schedule.md).
+Submissions and registration are closed, programme and abstracts are available [here](/pages/schedule.md), symposia proceedings [here](https://aisb.org.uk/wp-content/uploads/2025/06/AISB-IACAP-Convention2025.pdf).

 ### 30 June 2025, 4TU.ethics Workshop